 Iron occurs naturally in hundreds of foods, from beef and chicken to leafy greens and beans.
-Yet, more than one-third of people worldwide suffer from iron deficiency anemia, according to a review published in the Lancet in August 2017.
+Yet, more than one-third of people worldwide have iron deficiency anemia, according to a review published in the Lancet in August 2017.

-The NIH warns that certain individuals, including pregnant women, infants and cancer patients, are at greater risk.
+The NIH warns that certain individuals, including pregnant people, infants and people with cancer, are at greater risk.
 Iron deficiency also tends to be more common in people with heart failure, digestive disorders, celiac disease and women who experience heavy bleeding during menstruation.
 Heavy menstrual bleeding, for example, is responsible for 33 to 42 percent of causes of iron deficiency anemia.